karmaniverous/rrstack/README.md

 ## Core Concepts

+- DurationParts: a structured object describing how long each occurrence lasts (non-negative integer fields; at least one > 0).
+  - Example: { minutes: 15 }, { hours: 1 }, { days: 1 } (calendar), { hours: 24 } (exact day)
-- RuleJson: a single rule that specifies an effect ('active' or 'blackout'), an ISO 8601 duration, and a subset of rrule Options (plus optional starts/ends to clamp the domain).
+- RuleJson: a single rule that specifies an effect ('active' or 'blackout'), a DurationParts duration, and a subset of rrule Options (plus optional starts/ends to clamp the domain).
 - RRStack: an ordered list of RuleJson applied in a cascade; later rules override earlier coverage.
 - Query surface:
   - isActiveAt(ms): point query